 Daufuskie Island is a unique escape from regular life.
 This island slows time down, and offers total relaxation through its quiet, serene environment.

 The island also has a lot of historical significance and is believed to have been inhabited 9,000 years ago.
-Daufuskie only has a couple of paved roads where you’ll find art galleries, the freshest, local cuisine, golf courses, and interesting historic sites.
+Daufuskie only has a couple of paved roads where you’ll find art galleries, local cuisine, golf courses, and interesting historic sites.

 DAY TRIP TO BEAUFORT